-1. Internal (Peer) reviews of sector plans by directors and staff of the PIOJ.
+- Internal (peer) reviews of sector plans by directors and staff of the PIOJ.

-The task forces are divided into seven (7) clusters to facilitate the review process.
+The task forces are divided into seven clusters to facilitate the review process.
 Some sector plans are reviewed in more than one cluster due to the nature of the issues.
-The clusters also consider cross-cutting issues which are presented in other sector plans.
-This ensures the integration of issues where feasible, and identifies duplications and inconsistencies.
+The clusters also consider cross-cutting issues that are presented across sector plans.
+This ensures the integration of sectoral plans where feasible, and identifies duplications and inconsistencies.

-As part of the review process, the T21-Jamaica team assesses the impact of the strategies on the economy, society, and environment that have been formulated by sector task forces.
+As part of the review process, the T21-Jamaica team assesses the impact of the strategies, which have been formulated by sector task forces, on the economy, society, and environment.

 Updating the Ministry with responsibility for planning, and the Cabinet on the plan development process, at strategic intervals.